 You can change your PIN in your account online (click here).
 If you know your library card number, you can also contact any ABBE library.
 You will be asked a few basic questions to confirm you are the person responsible for the account.

-You may renew an item one time, unless there are holds on the item or your account has more than $5 of fines.
+You may renew an item two times, unless there are holds on the item or your account has more than $5 of fines.

 Fines and fees that are over $5 may be paid by credit or debit card at our self-checkout stations.
 We can take cash or check for fines under $5.